coq/ceps/text/inductive-branch-predicate-representation-and-reduction.md

 ----

+## Summary and motivation

+Regarding the branches and the return clause of a `match`, there is a discrepancy between the user-level syntax and the internal representation.
+This has unexpected effects on how some reduction tactics consider a `match`.
+This CEP is about proposing a canonical internal representation which matches the user view, as well as about clarifying the expected behavior of reduction tactics on `match`.

 ## Context

 The user view at inductive types is that of an `as x in I realargs return P` for the return predicate and of a `C vars => u` for a branch (view 1).
 This view matches the "pure" (dependent-product independent) proof-theoretic view at inductive types.
 But the implementation represents the return predicate and the branches as functions (view 2).